johnjackoleary/cfi-commonplace-book/Filed/Safety Pilot.md

 # Key Takeaways
 - A safety pilot is required when "under the hood"^[[[FAR 91.109 Flight Instruction, Sim Instrument, Tests|FAR 91.109]]]
-- Safety pilot requirements change slightly if that person will be acting as PIC (and logging PIC time) or if they will not
+- Safety pilot requirements expand slightly if that person will be acting as PIC (and logging PIC time)
 - Seeing how others fly is an excellent way to improve as a pilot

 # Details